-If the builder fails to respond or provides invalid contents, the proposer rejects the bid, locally blacklists the offending builder, and proceeds to the next-best bid.
-In the absence of a valid bid, the proposer falls back to constructing a block from its local mempool.
-Such fallbacks were rare in our dataset (<0.02\%).
+If the builder fails to respond or provides invalid contents, the proposer rejects the bid, locally blacklists the offending builder, and moves to the next-best bid.
+In the absence of a valid bid, the proposer falls back to building a block from its local mempool.
+Such fallbacks were extremely rare in our dataset (<0.02\%), indicating stable builder infrastructure.

-\textbf{MEV extraction and distribution.} Builders consolidate public and private orderflow, reorder transactions, and bid for block inclusion.
+\textbf{MEV extraction and distribution.} Builders consolidate public and private order flow, reorder transactions, and bid for block inclusion.
 To preserve BSC’s gas-fee sharing model (fees distributed to all validators), BEP-322 requires proposers to insert a zero-gas accounting transaction recording the builder’s payment in a payout contract; builders later claim these rewards on-chain.
 Misbehavior (e.g., non-delivery after winning a bid) is discouraged via signed receipts, reputational consequences, and local blacklisting.